Pets — Tenant requests under the Renters' Rights Act

 What landlords must do

-Reasonable grounds to refuse
+Fair reasons to refuse

 What evidence to keep

-- The tenant’s original written pet request (date, pet description)
+- The tenant’s written request

-- Any request for further information and the tenant’s reply
+- Any request for more information

 Common mistakes